Daniel Grabauskas: Honolulu Authority for Rapid Transportation

-In March 2012 Grabauskas was named Executive Director and CEO of the Honolulu Authority for Rapid Transportation (HART) after he and the HART board of directors agreed on a three-year contract that includes an annual base salary of $245,000, a $36,000 a year housing allowance, a transportation allowance of $6,000 a year, and a potential $35,000 annual performance bonus.
-HART oversees the Honolulu High-Capacity Transit Corridor Project, the largest public works project in the history of the state of Hawaii.
-The project, scheduled to open in 2019, is a $9.2 billion, 20-mile long automated rail system that plans to operate a fleet of 80 rail cars and an infrastructure of 21 stations, a 43-acre maintenance and storage facility, three park-and-ride lots, and one park-and-ride structure.
+In March 2012 Grabauskas was named Executive Director and CEO of the Honolulu Authority for Rapid Transportation (HART) after he and the HART board of directors agreed on a three-year contract that included an annual base salary of $245,000, a $36,000 a year housing allowance, a transportation allowance of $6,000 a year, and a potential $35,000 annual performance bonus.
+HART oversees the Skyline rail project, the largest public works project in the history of the state of Hawaii.
+The project, which partially opened in 2020, is a 20-mile long automated rail system that plans to operate a fleet of 80 rail cars and an infrastructure of 21 stations, a 43-acre maintenance and storage facility, three park-and-ride lots, and one park-and-ride structure.

-Grabauskas resigned from HART in August 2016.
+Throughout planning and construction, Skyline struggled with cost overruns, with cost estimates rising from $4 billion in 2006 to $12.4 billion in 2021.
+Grabauskas attributed overruns during his tenure to inflation and to lawsuits that delayed construction, while critics attributed it to poor management by HART, saying that it waited longer than necessary to solicit bids for station construction and failed to realistically estimate costs.

+In August 2016, Grabauskas resigned from HART amid criticism from members of the HART Board of Directors, including from chairwoman Colleen Hanabusa.
 HART Board of Directors member Michael D. Formby was named as interim director.